hack4impact/feedback-survey-automation/README.md

 We use [Prettier], [ESLint], [MarkdownLint], and [EditorConfig] to ensure our code style is uniform throughout the project.
 These tools also help us avoid [Technical Debt] in our code and increase maintainability.

-We also use [Husky] and [Lint-Staged] to run our linters and fixers on all staged files before every commit.
+We also use [Husky] and [Lint-Staged] to run our linters and formatters on all staged files before every commit.

 ### GitHub Actions